moovby/api/source/index.html.md

 }
 ```

-This endpoint to sign up new user via email.
+This endpoint to create a new user info.

 ### HTTP Request

 `POST /user`

-### Query Parameters
+### Data Parameters

 Parameter | Description
 --------- | ------- | -----------